bravobravo-au/kilo-juliet-papa/README.md

 # kilo-juliet-papa
-Control Raspberry Pi Outputs via MQTT
+Control Raspberry Pi via MQTT

 This python project can control Raspberry Pi GPIO Output pins as a result of receiving MQTT messages and also take GPIO inputs and deliver their status via MQTT.
 So a MQTT to GPIO bridge.
 Configuration is supplied via INI file and this allows one MQTT topic to be assigned to one GPIO.
 There is also the ability to configure how the software should decode the MQTT message to control the GPIO output.
+Recently support has been added to allow system commands to be executed when certain MQTT messages are received.

 At the moment the idea is to keep this fairly simple but you never know it might evolve from there as people provide feedback and feature requests.